johannschopplich/nuxt-kirby/docs/guides/prefetching-kql-queries.md

 # Prefetching KQL Queries

-Nuxt Kirby allows you to prefetch custom queries **at build-time** (during development and in production).
-This is recommended for infrequently changing data to improve performance in production.
-You can prefetch as many queries as you like.
-The query results as well as their inferred TypeScript type can be imported from `#nuxt-kirby`.
+Prefetch custom queries **at build-time** to improve performance for static content.
+Query results and their TypeScript types can be imported from `#nuxt-kirby`.

-To get started, add a `prefetch` object to the `kirby` configuration in your `nuxt.config.ts` file.
-Each key in the object represents a query that should be prefetched.
-The value is an object containing the actual KQL query and an optional `select` array to limit the returned fields.
+Add a `prefetch` object to your `kirby` configuration in `nuxt.config.ts`.
+Each key represents a query to prefetch.

 ```ts
 // `nuxt.config.ts`